pingcap/docs-cn/ticdc/ticdc-overview.md

 - MySQL sink

-    - TiCDC does not split in-table transactions.
-This is to **ensure** the transactional consistency within a single table.
-However, TiCDC does **not ensure** consistency with the transactional order in the upstream table.
-If the primary keys between transactions have intersections, TiCDC still **ensures** consistency with the transactional order in the upstream table.
+    - TiCDC does not split single-table transactions and **ensures** the atomicity of single-table transactions.
+    - TiCDC does **not ensure** that the execution order of downstream transactions is the same as that of upstream transactions.
-    - TiCDC splits cross-table transactions in the unit of tables.
-TiCDC does **not ensure** that cross-table transactions are always consistent.
+    - TiCDC splits cross-table transactions in the unit of table and does **not ensure** the atomicity of cross-table transactions.
-    - TiCDC **ensures** that the order of single-row updates are consistent with that in the upstream.
+    - TiCDC **ensures** that the order of single-row updates is consistent with that in the upstream.

 - Kafka sink